wazuh/wazuh-documentation/source/cloud-service/your-environment/send-syslog-data.rst

 Logstash on Windows
 ^^^^^^^^^^^^^^^^^^^

-Use Logstash on a Windows host with a Wazuh agent to receive syslog, log to a file, and send those logs to the environment.
+Use Logstash on a Windows endpoint with a Wazuh agent to receive syslog, log to a file, and send those logs to the environment.

 #.
 Install Logstash.